arpitjain799/gsecrets/README.md

 The install procedure adds the `cli.sh` scripts to `/usr/local/bin`.
 Make sure this directory is in your `$PATH` (normally it is by default).

+The CLI depends on coreutils, so make sure if you're on mac you do `brew install coreutils`.

 The library commands map to CLI actions:

 ```